Tai Hang: Features

+Landscape

 Tai Hang fire dragon dance

 For the three nights straddling the Mid-Autumn Festival, the Tai Hang fire dragon dance is held in Tai Hang.
 The main attraction is a 67-metre-long 'fire dragon' that winds its way with much fanfare and smoke through a collection of streets located in Tai Hang, close to Victoria Park in Causeway Bay.
 Fire dragon dance started in 1880 when Tai Hang was a small Hakka village of farmers and fishermen on the waterfront of Causeway Bay.
-This custom has been followed every year since 1880, with the exception of the Japanese Occupation and the 1967 disturbances.
+This custom has been followed every year since 1880, with the exception of the period during the Japanese Occupation, the 1967 disturbances, and the COVID-19 pandemic.

 According to local legend, over a century ago, a few days before the Mid-Autumn Festival, a typhoon and then a plague wreaked havoc on the village.
 While the villagers were repairing the damage, a python entered the village and ate their livestock.
 According to some villagers, the python was the son of the Dragon King.
 A soothsayer decreed the only way to stop the chaos was to stage a fire dance for three days and nights during the upcoming mid-autumn festival.
 The villagers made a huge dragon of straw and covered it with incense sticks, which they then lit.
 Accompanied by drummers and erupting firecrackers, they danced for three days and three nights – and the plague disappeared.